jessie-moe/cyber-lab-workflow/README.md

 ```

 ## Repo layout
+- [WORKFLOW](cyber-lab-workflow/workflow.md) This is where you will find the Labs, and follow the worklfow.
+Labs will link to all Audits, Artifacts, Logs, an observations
 - README files will beplaced in every directory for additional information
 - Bastion, Monitor_VM, HOST, attacker_VM etc..): Contain VM specific  logs and configuation change files between labs
 - gloabl: Will include global settings / scripts / repo specific settings